emza-vs/emza_yaw_landmarks_fvp/README.md

 cd ~/demo
 git clone https://github.com/emza-vs/emza_yaw_landmarks_fvp.git

-## Merge the ml-embedded-evaluation-kit folder from  emza_yaw_landmarks_fvp into the ml-embedded-evaluation-kit folder from ARM,
+## Merge the ml-embedded-evaluation-kit folder from  emza_yaw_landmarks_fvp into the ml-embedded-evaluation-kit folder from ARM,overwrite the files.
-## overwrite the files.

 ## Now go to the modified ml-embedded-evaluation-kit folder and build the example